v5ma/selfawarenetworks/raynote13.md

 My argument is that this is confusing the Scientists viewpoint with the actual computation being performed by individuals in the crowd, or by neurons.
 The people on the ground know they are participating in a wave.
 Neurons are selectively attracted to perform when they detect that certain signal patterns have arrived.
 The computation as a group oscillatory timing activity is reducible from other perspectives.

-The 4th Law of Thermodynamics makes the irreducible computations that lead to brainwaves, and even the evolution of the universe as a whole reducible to the computations of its component parts, the whole universe is binding together & computing together with the oscillatory tomography of phase wave differentials impacting electromagnetic fields generated by components that are oscillating together together and dissipating their phase differences.
+***Micah's New Law of Thermal Dynamics*** makes the irreducible computations that lead to brainwaves, and even the evolution of the universe as a whole reducible to the computations of its component parts, the whole universe is binding together & computing together with the oscillatory tomography of phase wave differentials impacting electromagnetic fields generated by components that are oscillating together together and dissipating their phase differences.

-# The New (Fourth or Fifth?)
-Law of Thermodynamics
+# ***Micah's New Law of Thermal Dynamics***
 “In a thermodynamic system, the approach to equilibrium proceeds by sequential ‘computations’—wave-like interactions or signal exchanges among its constituents—that progressively dissipate all differences in thermodynamic properties until those properties become uniformly distributed.

 “Entropy can be viewed as the computational dissipation of signals—differences in thermodynamic properties (gas, heat, light, chemical, mechanical, electromagnetic, etc.)—across arrays of ‘sensing and transmitting’ components (e.g., molecules, neurons), such that repeated interactions progressively eliminate those differences and drive the system toward uniform equilibrium (of signal transmission).”

 (Also published here: https://github.com/v5ma/selfawarenetworks/blob/main/raynote12.md )

-## Explainer of the New (Fourth or Fifth?)
-Law of Thermodynamics:
+## Explainer of ***Micah's New Law of Thermal Dynamics***:
 ‘Computational Dissipation’: Emphasizes that entropy increase involves a process akin to “computation,” where each interaction step reduces differences.

 Signal Perspective: Acknowledges that properties like heat, pressure, chemical potentials, and even neural transmissions can be viewed as signals that spread and get smoothed out.